call-learning/ansible-role-moodle/molecule/default/README.md

 This now uses Molecule.
 You need to install it and all dependencies to be able to run the tests.
+Images are now based upon prebuilt PHP/MySQL images so to speed up the test process.

 We use molecule 3.x version.

 ```bash